Aaronontheweb/node-bootcamp/sessions/hour1/01_node-explained/readme.md

 2. Node's evented model for handling incoming HTTP requests offers an interesting alternative to the traditional thread-per-request models that most web developers have grown accustomed to, and it offers some sizeable performance advantages particularly in scenarios where applications have to service a large volume of concurrent requests.

-3. Node's non-blocking approach to I/O through common JavaScript idioms like events and callbacks gives Node one of the most simple, elegant, and effective methodologies for encouring good asynchronous programming habits.
+3. Node's non-blocking approach to I/O, which uses common JavaScript idioms like events and callbacks, gives Node one of the most simple, elegant, and effective methodologies for encouring good asynchronous programming habits.
 Node's taken a lot of nasty problems that used to go into concurrent programming and left developers with a relatively straight-forward model for leveraging the power of concurrent programming.

 #### How Does Node Work?